Hussien-K11/Simple-SIEM-Simulation/README.md

 <summary>See how this rule works, why it matters, and what it looks like in action</summary>

 **Analyst Note:**
 This was the first authentication detection I developed.
-I simulated vertical brute-force behaviour — one IP repeatedly failing to log in — and tuned it to trigger only when five or more failures happened within 60 seconds.
+I simulated vertical brute-force behaviour, one IP repeatedly failing to log in, and tuned it to trigger only when five or more failures happened within 60 seconds.
 I tested different time windows before settling on this threshold, which felt aggressive enough for early detection without overwhelming the analyst.
 This rule taught me how to group login attempts and control alert sensitivity using timestamp logic.

 **Framework Reference:**
 - **MITRE ATT&CK T1110.001** – Password Guessing